 Antique Chinese furniture can be loosely divided into two broad categories: classical and vernacular.
-Historically, classical pieces were made from frequently imported hardwoods and commissioned by members of the imperial family, ranked officials, scholars, and those connected with the imperial court in some fashion.
-Like other prized artwork in Chinese culture, classical furniture emphasized the natural beauty of woods such as Huanghuali, Zitan, Hongmu or Rosewood, Iron Wood, and Jichimu or Chicken Wing Wood.
+Classical pieces were made from imported hardwoods and commissioned by members of the imperial family, ranked officials, scholars, and those connected with the imperial court.
+Like many other prized artwork in Chinese culture, classical furniture emphasized the natural beauty of hardwoods.
 Those woods were waxed or thinly lacquered so the elegant wood grains could be seen and appreciated; and the wood identified.
-In the classical Chinese furniture world, wood and status were linked; and they still are.
-Yet, style and appearance cannot be overlooked in describing classical antique Chinese furniture.
-Classical pieces were austere or minimal in design right through the Ming (1368-1644 AD) and into the Qing dynasty (1645-1911); as if to reflect the frugal, unpretentious lifestyle of the exemplary scholar official.
-During the Qing dynasty, furniture designs became more elaborate with intricate carvings, fine detailing, and ultimately, the use of pigmented lacquer to provide color, which is one of the common characteristics of the second category of antique Chinese furniture, vernacular furniture.
+Most importantly, classical pieces were minimal in design right through the Ming and into the Qing dynasty; as if to reflect the frugal, unpretentious lifestyle of the exemplary scholar official.
+During the Qing dynasty, furniture designs became more elaborate with intricate carvings and fine detailing.

-Compared to Chinese classical furniture, vernacular furniture is less well known.
-In fact, up until the mid-1990s, the term vernacular was non-existent even within Chinese literature.
-However, in the past two decades the category has gained great appreciation among collectors worldwide.
-Vernacular furniture refers to pieces that were made for use outside the imperial court's "influence" using indigenous woods.
-Although these woods are often called 'softwoods,' the term can be misleading because they include walnut, elm and oak, which are very durable ‘semi-hardwoods and exceptional woods for use in furniture-making.
-These woods were simply less appreciated than imported hardwoods and were often elaborately lacquered and colorized to enhance their appeal.
-At PRIMITIVE, we use the phrase "lacquered and painted furniture" interchangeably with vernacular furniture as it is an apt description of this category.
-Nevertheless, this is not meant to imply vernacular furniture was not a symbol of status.
-Frequently, this was furniture commissioned by wealthy merchants or retired officials who had returned to their country estates, but were not bound by traditions (real or imagined) imposed by the imperial court .
-Regularly modeled after classical furniture, vernacular furniture ultimately became unbound by the austere aesthetics of classical Chinese furniture as craftsmen of vernacular pieces exercised great creative freedom.
-From conservative elegance to lavishly lacquered pieces, the vernacular category has become an important and compelling category of antique Chinese furniture.
+Vernacular furniture, on the other hand, is less well known.
+In fact, up until the mid-1990s, the term was non-existent even within Chinese literature.
+However, in the past two decades the category has gained appreciation among collectors worldwide.
+Vernacular furniture refers to pieces that were made for use outside the imperial courts using indigenous woods.
+These woods are often called 'softwoods,' but the term can be misleading because these include walnut, elm and oak, which are very durable ‘semi-hardwoods.’
+These were simply less appreciated than imported woods and were often elaborately lacquered to enhance their appeal.
+Nevertheless, vernacular furniture was a symbol of status, commissioned by wealthy merchants or retired officials who had returned to their country estates.
+Modeled after classical furniture but not bound by austere aesthetics, craftsmen of vernacular pieces enjoyed great creative freedom.
+From conservative elegance to lavishly lacquered pieces, the vernacular class represents an important and compelling facet of antique Chinese furniture.